 What's your story?

-We've come up with two fun and interesting ways to tell your story.
+We came up with two fun and interesting ways to tell your story.

-- Writing - use our build-a-poem technique
+- Writing - using our build-a-poem technique

 - Drawing - share your story by putting pens or pencils to paper

 Your Rare Stories is an activity which explores the diverse experiences of having, living, or working with rare genetic conditions.

 Our goal was to channel your voices and stories to the wider community so that people can learn about rare genetic conditions from your experiences.

 We did this through writing stories in the form of short poems, known as Cinquain poems.
 These are five-line poems that can be used to tell a story about just about anything, as you’ll

 Have a go

 Submissions for our Share Your Rare project are now closed.

 This activity is very simple.
 Express yourselves on paper!